 Guidance: The driver must only have in his/her possession a record of duty status for the day he/she does not qualify for the exemption.
 The record of duty status must cover the entire day, even if the driver has to record retroactively changes in status that occurred between the time that the driver reported for duty and the time in which he/she no longer qualified for the 100 air-mile radius exemption.
 This is the only way to ensure that a driver does not claim the right to drive 10 hours after leaving his/her exempt status, in addition to the hours already driven under the 100 air-mile exemption.

-Contact Info

-FMCSA Office of Policy, 202-366-2551

-Effective Date

-May 4, 1997

-Issued Date

-April 4, 1997